royaboya/Fast-Pass/README.md

+# Fast-Pass
-## Simple Command Line Password Manager Program
+Simple Command Line Password Manager Program

 Educational Purposes Only, this is not a truly secure way to store passwords and is only meant for learning